OlliKm/Tech515_python/why_python/README.md

 * Are tuples immutable and what does this mean?
     * Yes they are immutable which means they cannot be modified
+    * you cannot are new items to list
 * What other data types are immutable?
     *numbers, boolean, tuples, and strings